 Colgate's Campus Safety department is committed to maintaining the safety and security of the campus community in a caring, respectful, and professional manner.
-The team actively builds community with students on campus while taking seriously its charge to keep the campus community safe.
+The team actively builds community with students on campus while taking seriously its charge to keep students and the college community safe.

 Campus Safety personnel are licensed New York State security guards; they are not police officers and do not carry weapons.
-Campus Safety responds to police, fire and medical emergencies on and immediately adjacent to the campus, and maintains direct two-way communication with Madison County 911.
-The safety and security of the Colgate campus is maintained, in part, through strong partnerships with local and regional law enforcement agencies including the Hamilton Village Police, Madison County Sheriff's Office, and New York State Police.
+Campus Safety works in close partnership with local and regional law enforcement agencies including the Hamilton Village Police, Madison County Sheriff's Office, and New York State Police.